LOTN: CHARACTER GUIDE

 Reginald Black

-An English stage magician who, after experiencing a vivid, recurring dream of a man in a field, blood raining from the sky, believed the vision to be prophetic.
-He founded the Order of Wormwood, a secret society consisting of real practitioners of magic, who would guise themselves as performers to strengthen their abilities, to one day defend mankind against these forces of evil.
+An English stage magician who.
+After having a recurring nightmare of a man in a field, blood raining from the sky, founded the Order of Wormwood, a secret society consisting of real practitioners of magic, who would guise themselves as performers to strengthen their abilities, to one day defend mankind against these forces of evil.
 Reginald’s attempt to protect humanity would ultimately give rise to the very shadows he sought to oppose, as his son, Orem, was tempted to lead the Dark forces toward the end of the world.

 Orem Black

-Son of Reginald Black.
+Reginald’s son.
 Orem was raised outside the Order of Wormwood as his father sought to protect the society’s secrets.
-That exclusion, combined with the death of his mother, led to Orem’s estrangement from Reginald and set him on a divergent path.
-After witnessed something supernatural as a soldier during the Boer Wars, Orem became convinced it was his fate to seek the Book of Amar, a text of magic rumored to be authored by Satan.
+That exclusion, along with the death of his mother, led to Orem’s estrangement from Reginald.
+After witnessed something supernatural as a soldier during the Boer Wars, Orem became convinced his fate was to seek the Book of Amar, a text of magic rumored to be authored by Satan.
 Embracing the Dark, he later founded the Knights of the Black Serpent, dedicating himself to understanding and enacting the Processions.

 Episodes: 1–6, 8–11, 14, 17, 19, 22–25